Captain James Cook’s first landfall in New Zealand 250 years ago was in my home town Gisborne/Turanga on 7 October 1769.

 On day 2, the 2 sides lined up on opposite sides of the Turanganui River, 100 or more warriors on the southern side doing haka, which must have been both fearsome/magnificent.
 Cook’s Tahitian navigator Tupaia spoke to them which encouraged one unarmed warrior (history hasn’t left a name) to swim across.
 He stopped at a rock close to Cook’s riflemen.
 Cook waded out and the 2 exchanged a hongi (nosepress greeting).

 The 2 sides moved closer after that but things quickly went astray again.
 Cook’s men shot a man who had taken/tried to take a sword and 3 others also, including another chief, Te Raka (sp?)
-(Te Raka’s descendants apparently say today that his intent was to seize the Endeavour, so Cook’s orders averted that unknowingly).
-Cook then sailed south to Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.
+(Te Raka’s descendants claim that his intent was to seize the Endeavour, so Cook’s men averted that unknowingly).
+Cook then sailed south towards Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.

 The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi Rongowhaata but was detonated when the port expanded in 1877.

-There have been several attempts by locals since the 1860s to consign the Poverty Bay name to history – getting close to achieving that now, at last, maybe.
+There have been several attempts since the 1860s to consign the awful Poverty Bay name to history – getting close to achieving that now, at last, maybe.

 Acrylic on canvas 12″x18″